-DPNCheck is a fast, accurate, and quantitative nerve conduction test that is used to evaluate systemic neuropathies such as DPN.
+DPNCheck is a fast, accurate, and quantitative nerve conduction test that is used to evaluate systemic neuropathies such as diabetic peripheral neuropathy, or DPN.
 It is designed to be used by primary care physicians, endocrinologists, podiatrists and other clinicians at the point-of-care to objectively detect, stage, and monitor DPN.
 The device measures nerve conduction velocity and response amplitude of the sural nerve, a nerve in the lower leg and ankle.
 These parameters are widely recognized as sensitive and specific biomarkers of DPN.
 DPNCheck is comprised of: (1) an electronic hand-held device and (2) a single patient use biosensor.
 In addition, we provide users with PC-based software that links to the device via a USB connection.
 This PC software allows physicians to generate reports and manage their sural nerve conduction data.

-DPNCheck is a modified version of our previously marketed NC-stat nerve testing device and has the same clinical indications with respect to DPN.
-The modified device has the same functionality with respect to sural nerve testing as the original device; however, the cost of the electronic hand-held unit and the consumable biosensors has been reduced by approximately 50%.
-More than 1.8 million patient studies have been performed using our NC-stat technology and there have been approximately 6.4 million nerve tests, including more than 700,000 sural nerve tests.
+DPNCheck is a modified version of our previously marketed NC-stat nerve testing device that has the same clinical indications with respect to DPN.
+The modified device which costs less than the original device, has the same functionality with respect to sural nerve testing.
+More than 1.8 million patient studies have been performed using our NC-stat technology and there have been approximately 6.8 million nerve tests.
 It has been the subject of many published studies, including several studies specifically addressing the accuracy and clinical utility of the device in assessment of DPN.
+DPNCheck shipments commenced in late 2011 and approximately 2,900 device have been placed with customers through December 31, 2015